kpwahn/21st-century-learners/docs/intro-to-tech/web-development-two.md

 <img width="500" src="/github05.png" />
 <br />

-11. http://username.github.io/repository where `username` is your Github username and `repository` is the name of your repository `about-me`
+11. http://username.github.io/repository/hello.html where `username` is your Github username and `repository` is the name of your repository `about-me`.
+Also make sure the last part of the url matched your html file name i.e. (`hello.html`).
+Here's mine for an example:
 12. Your site is live!